Number 1 Trick to Improving a Student's Writing

 • Give your students a list of simple words and ask them to find other words in a thesaurus that are more descriptive.

-• Ask students to find words in a thesaurus such as the word"Kind" and ask them to make a list of all the words that they didn't know that have the same or similar meaning.
+• Ask students to find words in a thesaurus, such as the word"Kind," and ask them to make a list of all the words that they didn't know that have the same or a similar meaning.
 They might come up with words such as philanthropic, benevolent, or one that I just learned by looking at the thesaurus - eleemosynary.

 I hope you got some good ideas!
-If you have any more activities ideas, please share them below this blog.
+If you have any more activity ideas, please share them below this blog.

 Share this post